HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking LazyData ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      'LazyData' is specified without a 'data' directory
+    Package required but not available: ‘oro.nifti’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # cliqueMS